PelionIoT/manifest-pelion-edge/README.md

 To flash console-image-raspberry3.wic:

 To flash on Mac OS X, use dd.
 This example assumes the SD card is enumerated as /dev/diskX and you should verify your device's path.

         $ sudo dd bs=4m if=console-image-raspberrypi3.wic of=/dev/diskX conv=sync

+Alternatively, you can use the [Etcher](https://www.balena.io/etcher/) app (the UI is self explanatory - simply choose the file to flash, the destination SD card, and then click Flash).
+In some cases, using Etcher results in significant time savings over using dd.

 Troubleshooting
 ---------------